Reviews

 1. Sorry, there was an error while writing this article.
 In the 30-minute stress test of AIDA64 FPU, this Ryzen 7 PRO 5850U stabilized at 23W.

-2. On what planet is average temperature of 65 Celsius considered good?
-This is scalding hot and unusable far as I’m concerned.
-For comparison, the average temperature of the HP EliteBook x360 1040 G7 was about 28 celsius.
-This is excellent as the average laptop gets about 30 Celsius.
+2. On what planet is an average temperature of 65 degrees Celsius considered good?
+This is scalding hot and unusable as far as I’m concerned.
+For comparison, the average temperature of the HP EliteBook x360 1040 G7 was about 28 degrees Celsius.
+This is excellent as the average laptop gets about 30 degrees Celsius.
 65 Celsius is unacceptable in a laptop.

 1. David, are you trolling?
 The average temperature in this review is when the CPU is stressed, UNDER LOAD.

-There is absolutely no way, at all, that the EliteBook x360 is getting 28 degrees Celsius under an all core load.
+There is absolutely no way the EliteBook x360 can reach 28 degrees Celsius under a full core load.
 You must be high.

-3. I love thinkpad design but at the same price in other brands like Asus we can get: OLED display, 5800h CPU, and it is better than this ThinkPad, I don’t know why Lenovo stay on an LCD display it’s very suck
+3. I love the ThinkPad design, but for the same price as other brands like Asus, we can get an OLED display and a 5800H CPU, which is better than this ThinkPad.
+I don’t know why Lenovo stays with an LCD display.
+It’s very suck.

-4. I have lot of issues with my T14 G2, when charghing.
+4. I have a lot of issues with my T14 G2 when charging.

-Heat partially come from the cpu (right side) but the laptop produces an enormous heat from the left side, during charging.
-Palmrest makes my hande sweat and pain.
+The heat comes partially from the CPU (right side), but the laptop produces enormous heat from the left side during charging.
+The palm rest makes my hands sweat and hurt.

-My 300$ low end old Acer is far away fresher, also a 2018 dell i have.. but sadly too slow now for my job.
+My $300$ low-end old Acer is far fresher.
+I also have a 2018 Dell, but it’s sadly too slow now for my job.

-I’ll try to sell it in some months, and will go for a usable laptop.
+I’ll try to sell it in a few months, and I will go for a usable laptop.

 Leave a Reply